 Warner Music Group's board of directors has adopted executive compensation plans that link compensation with the performance of our company, including meeting specified cost-savings goals.
 Warner Music Group will continually review its executive compensation programs to ensure that they are competitive.
 Our executive compensation plans include our restricted stock agreements.
 Such agreements provide that a portion of the restricted stock vests based on length of service and the remainder vests based on length of service and the occurrence of specified corporate events (e.g. initial public offering or change of control) resulting in the achievement of specified performance goals.
-We have sold or granted 7,294 shares of restricted Class A Common Stock (equivalent to our Named Executive Officers and Michael Fleisher, of which 415 shares have vested and up to 830 shares may vest upon this initial public offering (or shares have vested and up to shares of our common stock after giving effect to the Recapitalization) and 7,084 shares of restricted Class A Common Stock (equivalent to shares of our common stock after giving effect to the Recapitalization) to our employees in the aggregate (including our executives), of which 437 shares have vested and up to 874 may vest upon this initial public offering (or shares have vested and up to shares may vest after giving effect to the Recapitalization).
+We have sold or granted 6,087 shares of restricted Class A Common Stock (equivalent to 6,931,205 shares of our common stock after giving effect to the Recapitalization) to our Named Executive Officers, and Michael Fleisher.
+Of such shares, 415 shares have vested and up to 830 shares may vest upon this initial public offering (or 472,837 shares have vested and up to 945,674 shares may vest after giving effect to the Recapitalization) and 7,294 shares of restricted Class A Common Stock (equivalent to 8,305,390 shares of our common stock after giving effect to the Recapitalization) to our employees in the aggregate (including our executives), of which 437 shares have vested and up to 874 may vest upon this initial public offering (or 497,732 shares have vested and up to 995,464 shares may vest after giving effect to the Recapitalization).
 See "-Employment Agreements."

-In addition, we have entered into stock option agreements with some of our employees, including some of our Named Executive Officers.
+In addition, we have entered, and expect to continue to enter, into stock option agreements with some of our employees, including some of our Named Executive Officers.
 In general, such agreements provide that a portion of the option vests based on length of service and the remainder vests based on length of service and the occurrence of specified corporate events (e.g., initial public offering or change in control) resulting in the achievement of specified performance goals.
-We have granted stock options to purchase 785 shares of our Class A Common Stock (equivalent to shares of our common stock after giving effect to the Recapitalization) to our Named Executive Officers, none of which have vested or will vest upon this initial public offering.
-We have also granted options to purchase 2,466 shares of our Class A Common Stock (equivalent to shares of our common stock after giving effect to the Recapitalization) to other employees in the aggregate (excluding our Named Executive Officers and options granted pursuant to LTIP stock option agreements), of which 44 shares subject to such options have vested and up to an additional 88 shares may vest upon this initial public offering (or shares subject to such options have vested and up to an additional shares may vest after giving effect to the Recapitalization).
+We have granted stock options to purchase 785 shares of our Class A Common Stock (equivalent to 893,739 shares of our common stock after giving effect to the Recapitalization) to our Named Executive Officers, none of which have vested or will vest upon this initial public offering.
+We have also granted options to purchase 2,728 shares of our Class A Common Stock (equivalent to 3,106,851 shares of our common stock after giving effect to the Recapitalization) to other employees in the aggregate (excluding our Named Executive Officers and options granted pursuant to LTIP stock option agreements), of which 88 shares subject to such options have vested and up to an additional 175 shares may vest upon this initial public offering (or 99,579 shares subject to such options have vested and up to an additional 199,157 shares may vest after giving effect to the Recapitalization).